-Description The property is a two storey semi-detached house with single storey rear extension.
-Accommodation Ground Floor: Entrance porch, Hallway, Living Room, Dining Room, Kitchen and Shower Room.
-First Floor: 2 Bedrooms.
-Gross Internal Floor Area (m2) Approximately 93m2.
-Neighbourhood and Location The property is located in a rural position near the village of Kirkhill.
-The property is surrounded by open countryside and farmland.
-A range of facilities can be obtained in the village of Kirkhill within reasonable commuting distance.
-Age Built around 1960 and extended at a later date.
-Weather It was sunny and dry, following generally similar conditions.
+Description The property is a purpose built ground floor flat in a 3 storey block of 6 units.
+Accommodation Ground Floor: Entrance Hallway, Living Room, 2 Bedrooms and Bathroom.
+Gross Internal Floor Area (m2) Approximately 61m 2 .
+Neighbourhood and Location The property forms part of an established residential area in the city of Inverness.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found nearby.
+Age Built around 1960.
+Weather It was overcast and dry, following generally similar conditions.
 Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
-There is a chimney stack of brick construction.
-This has a roughcast finish.
+There is a chimney stack of concrete block construction.
+This has a render finish.
 There is a metal flashing at the base of the chimney.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is pitched and slated.
+The roof is pitched and tiled.
 The ridges are formed in tile.
-Access to the roof space is available via a hatch in hallway .
-The roof is of timber construction, with timber sarking.
-The flat roof of the kitchen finished with felt.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters to the main dwelling are of a cast iron, half round design with cast iron, round downpipes.
-The gutters are of a PVC, half round design with PVC, round downpipes to the front porch.
+The gutters are of a cast iron, half round design with cast iron, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity brick construction, externally rendered.
-There are synthetic stonework features to the rear kitchen extension and front porch.
+The walls are of cavity block construction, externally rendered.
+There is evidence that cavity wall insulation has been installed.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
-Internal and external doors were opened and closed
+Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed UPVC type.
-The access doors are of a UPVC double glazed design.
-The soffits and fascias are formed in timber, cement board and asbestos.
+The windows are of a double glazed metal type.
+The front access door is of a metal double glazed design.
+The soffits and fascias are formed in timber and cement board.
 External Decorations Visually inspected.
 The external timbers are painted.

-Conservatories and Porches Visually inspected.
-This is of block construction with a felt tile roof.
-Communal Areas There are no communal areas.
-Garages and Permanent Visually inspected.
-Outbuildings The property has a single garage of concrete block construction, beneath a metal sheet roof.
-Vehicle access is via a roller door.
-There is a shed and summerhouse.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas Circulation areas visually inspected.
+There is a communal hallway and concrete stairwell.
+Garages and Permanent Outbuildings Visually inspected.
+Outbuildings There is an integral store.
 Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front, side and rear.
-The garden areas are surfaced in grass and chip stones.
+The property has garden areas to the front and rear.
+The garden areas are surfaced in grass.
 The boundaries are formed in timber fencing.
-Off street parking is available at the front and gable.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
-There is an area of timber panelling to the kitchen ceiling.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of timber stud construction with plasterboard finishes.
-Surfaces of exposed floors were visually inspected.
+The internal walls are partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are mostly of suspended timber construction overlaid with tongue and groove boarding.
-There is an area are of solid concrete flooring within the dining room.
-Built-in cupboards were looked into, but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel or timber with glazed panel style.
-The stairs are formed in timber with a timber balustrade and handrail.
-The kitchen fittings comprise a range of floor and wall mounted units incorporating an electric oven and hob.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-A multi fuel stove is fitted in living room.
-Visually inspected.
+The floors are of suspended timber construction overlaid with tongue and groove boarding.